Your cart is currently empty!

 Every product in this shop was tested in production, optimized under pressure, and designed to make your infrastructure safer, faster, and cleaner.

-tool is a critical internal Plesk binary responsible for secure file operations under the correct user permissions.
-Virtually every file or directory manipulation within Plesk (for example, during backups, migrations, or UI file management) uses filemng
+The filemng tool is a critical internal Plesk binary responsible for secure file operations under the correct user permissions.
+Virtually every file or directory manipulation within Plesk (for example, during backups, migrations, or UI file management) uses filemng under the hood.

 - Hanging backup tasks